Minimal prep work

 Ordering can be confusing

-Most of us are used to ordering just about anything from Amazon, and starting in July 2017, “anything” includes Amazon-brand dinner kits.
+Most of us are used to ordering just about anything from Amazon, and “anything” includes Amazon-brand dinner kits.
 Like Blue Apron or Hello Fresh, the kits include nearly everything you need to make a meal, but they’re only available to Amazon Prime and Amazon Fresh members who live in areas that offer Amazon Fresh grocery delivery or at select Whole Foods stores near some of those areas.
 But on the upside, most of the prep work is done and you don’t have to commit to a subscription.
 We recently tested out three meals to see if Amazon’s entry into the meal kit arena is a half-hearted attempt at market share or a serious play for meal kit dominance.
 Read on to find out what we thought.

 How It Works: Limited availability